Assistant Professor of Animation

 Application Procedure: Please submit a letter of application, CV, samples of creative work, a statement of teaching philosophy and a list of three professional references with contact information by e-mail to: email@example.com In the e-mail, please note that the subject line MUST STATE: Assistant Professor – Animation

-Review of applications will begin on December 2, 2019 and continue until the position is filled.
+Review of applications will continue until the position is filled.
 For additional information, visit http://www.pointpark.edu/animation

 Point Park University is an Equal Opportunity Employer.